 In early fall, I waved goodbye to the last monarch butterflies that hatched in my garden.
 They’re about to migrate south—the only butterfly to migrate as birds do!
 Learn more about this amazing phenomenon—and what food our precious monarchs need along their journey.

 The first ones migrated back during an unusual March heat wave, usually when the landscape is still dormant.
 But this year, with four weeks of 90ºF heat, fruit trees bloomed, perennials sprouted and some bloomed.
-It’s fascinating how the Monarchs in Mexico knew it was time to fly up to the Wisconsin-Illinois border a month early.
-They were able to produce an additional generation this year, because of the early start.
+It’s fascinating how the monarchs in Mexico knew it was time to fly up to the Wisconsin-Illinois border a month early.
+They were able to produce an additional generation this year because of the early start.

 Monarchs normally produce four generations or life cycles in one calendar year, and they go through four stages during one generation.
-The four stages of the monarch butterfly life cycle are the egg, the larvae (caterpillar), the pupa (chrysalis), and the adult butterfly.
+The four stages of the monarch butterfly life cycle are the egg, the larva (caterpillar), the pupa (chrysalis), and the adult butterfly.
 The four generations are actually four different butterflies going through these four stages during one year until it is time to start over again with stage one and generation one.
 This year, there was a fifth in my garden.

 The arrival of the first Monarch butterflies in the spring heralds a season full of color and interest in gardens.
 Photo courtesy of the USDA.